 SEND Information Report / Local Offer Click on title for external link

-At Streatley Primary School, the special needs of children are identified through observation, assessment and discussions with parents/carers/previous school records and health agencies e.g. GP, school nurse etc. Parents/carers are consulted at every stage and invited to attend meetings with the SENCO (Special Needs Coordinator) and support services.
+At Streatley Primary School, the special needs of children are identified through observation, assessment and discussions with parents/carers/previous school records and health agencies e.g. GP, school nurse etc. Parents/carers are consulted at every stage and invited to attend meetings with the Specialist teacher.

-The inclusion team regularly help teachers to assess children with learning needs, supporting pupils individually as well as work alongside class teachers and Learning Support Assistants to plan suitable programmes of work and interventions.
+Miss Roberts meets regularly to help teachers assess children with learning needs, supporting pupils individually as well as work alongside class teachers and Learning Support Assistant to plan suitable programmes of work and intervention.

-If parents/carers, teachers, the Inclusion Team or Head teacher feel that the child’s needs require further advice and guidance from a specialist, a referral to the relevant agency will be made.
+If parents/carers, teachers or the Head teacher feel that the child’s needs require further advice and guidance from a specialist, a referral to the relevant agency will be made.
 Again, parents/carers will be consulted at every stage.

-Occasionally, a child is issued with an Educational Health Plan.
+Occasionally, a child is issued with an Educational Health Care Plan.
 Very occasionally, the process may reveal that a child should attend a school where expert help is available to support their specific needs.
-However, the majority of children identified as having special needs are catered for by the school and such cases are usually short term.
+However, the majority of children identified as having special needs are catered for by the school.

 A named governor is responsible for monitoring SEN provision and monitors through termly focus visits and reports to governors.